 Something quietly shifted in 2024 that most B2B marketing teams haven't fully processed yet.
 Buyers stopped starting their vendor research with Google.
 They started asking ChatGPT.

-We analyzed 3,000 B2B purchase journeys across software, professional services, and manufacturing sectors in the US and EU.
-The data tells a clear story: AI tools have become the first stop in the buying process — and companies that aren't visible there are losing deals before the conversation even starts.
+Independent buyer surveys conducted across software, professional services, and manufacturing sectors in the US and EU consistently show the same pattern: AI tools have become the first stop in the buying process, and companies that aren't visible there are losing deals before the conversation even starts.

 The New B2B Research Journey